shykes/melvin/README.md

 You will need a *development version* of Dagger which adds native support for LLM prompting and tool calling.

-Once this feature is merged (current target is 0.17), Melvin will support with a stable release of Dagger.
+Once this feature is merged (current target is 0.17), a development build will no longer be required.

 Install the development version of LLM-enabled Dagger: